405th-Infantry-Division/Mantle/mantle.md

 With respect to Microsoft's "Game Content Usage Rules," our members hold no rights to the characters they portray and recognize it is a privilege to wear these costumes.
 We are not endorsed by Microsoft and do not reflect the views or opinions of Microsoft or anyone officially involved in producing or managing Halo®.
 As such, we, as an organization, do not currently contribute to the official narrative of the Halo® universe.

-We also acknowledge that while in costume we are unofficial representatives the Halo® universe and as such accept the responsibility to behave professionally and tastefully while in public.
+We also acknowledge that while in costume we are unofficial representatives of the Halo® universe and as such accept the responsibility to behave professionally and tastefully while in public.

 The 405th Infantry Division is wholly owned by Movie Prop Sites, LLC.
 It is operated by Movie Prop Sites, LLC as well as volunteer members from the community.